Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - Try to start the engine.

-If engine starting improves, check for a faulty enrichment device in your system, including the injector, sensor, and switches.
+If the engine starting improves, check for a faulty enrichment device in your system, including the injector, sensor, and switches.
 If necessary, consult your vehicle repair manual to locate and test components at home.

 - Get a length of rubber hose, or use a mechanic's stethoscope.